Johnny Cash springs a leak after Arkansas water tower vandalized - NewsBreak

 A silhouette of Cash was put up on the 50,000-gallon tank to remember the artist, complete with a guitar and signature stance.
 But Tuesday, city officials arrived to find a creative, if illegal, addition – a bullet hole aimed in such a way as to make the outline of Cash appear as though he’s relieving himself.

 “Somebody shot our water tower, shot the silhouette of Johnny Cash in a very sensitive area,” explained mayor Luke Neal, glancing up at the Man in Black.
-“It’s been leaking for the last – almost week.”Arkansan chosen to create Johnny Cash statue for National Statuary Hall
+“It’s been leaking for the last – almost week.”Goodwill find in Texas turns out to be ancient Roman bust

 The image of Cash apparently letting loose quickly went viral, with people driving into town just to see the leaking tower.